maggiechen615/Unicorn-Comp/README.md

 I focused on the analysis of development trend of unicorns over years, including which country and which industry have witnessed a rising number of unicorns in the recent decade.

-Plotly / Dash is mainly used to do the data viz work.
+Technique used: After basic data cleaning and wrangling, Plotly / Dash is used to do the data viz work.